copyrite/LwotcMinimalText/XComGame.md

 * Rupture effect increases with psi amp tier.

 ## Blood Thirst
 Gain a stack of Blood Thirst when you attack with your melee weapon. +1 melee damage per stack.
-Stacks have 5 turn duration.
+Each stack has a 3 turn duration.

 ## Fatality
 +100 aim and +100 crit against targets with at 50% or less health.

 ## Grapple
 Deploy a grappling hook to move to an elevated position.
-* Free action.
+* {% AP0 %}
 * {% COOLDOWN %}

 ## Mark for Death
 Mark a target for death.
-Your primary weapon standard shots and Snap Shots against the marked target are refunded.
+Your standard shots and Snap Shots with your primary weapon against the marked target are refunded.
-* {% 1AP ET %}
+* {% AP1 ET %}
 * {% DURATION %}
 * Reveals you.